B-Yassine/SentimentAnalysis/README.md

 By running the code we're going to save our tweets, sentiment, and the Unix time to our database created using sqlite (SQLite comes with Python, so you should already have it)

-3- Simply run:
+3- To check if everything worked well !!! simply run:

     readingSentiment.py

-To check if everything worked well !!!

-4- Finally run:
+4- Finally, to vizualize your analysis run:

     dash_Sentiment.py

-To vizualize your analysis.